n400peanuts/leverhulmeNDL/README.md

 # Projects description
 This repo contains:
-In **[/modelling](https://github.com/n400peanuts/leverhulmeNDL/tree/master/modelling)**, the modelling of the grant in pdf/html.
+Modelling of the grant in the folder **[/modelling](https://github.com/n400peanuts/leverhulmeNDL/tree/master/modelling)**.
-To replicate yourself the modelling reported in this folder, **[Navigate to the R Markdown notebook](https://github.com/n400peanuts/M2-maskedprimingBilinguals/blob/master/analysis/analysis.R)**
+To replicate yourself the modelling reported in this folder, **[Navigate to the R Markdown notebook](https://github.com/n400peanuts/leverhulmeNDL/blob/master/modelling/modellingGrant_strand1.Rmd)**